nicholasjin/nicholasjin.github.io/_pages/about.md

   - /about.html
 ---
 # About me
-I'm a physicist-turned-data-scientist living in the Greater Boston area.
+I'm a computational physicist by training, looking to apply my scientific expertise as a data scientist.
 My specialties include simulation, modeling, and machine learning.

-My past work includes simulations of water vapor in turbulent atmosphere, Markov chain Monte Carlo sampling of barrier crossing problems, and coarse-grained molecular dynamics simulations of proteins.
+My modeling work includes simulations of water vapor in turbulent atmosphere, Markov chain Monte Carlo sampling of barrier crossing problems, coarse-grained molecular dynamics simulations of proteins, and a percolation analysis of Massachusetts' power grid.

+My statistical/machine learning work includes NLP classification of news headlines, regression modeling of housing prices, and a network intrusion detection system, trained on-the-fly with streaming packet metadata.

-My passion is for adversarial systems, including (but not limited to) cryptosystems, game design, GANs, and game-theoretic frameworks.
+My passion is for adversarial systems, including (but not limited to) cryptosystems, game design, fraud detection, and game-theoretic frameworks.
 Did you know that there is a [game-theoretical framework for probability theory](http://www.probabilityandfinance.com/)?

 I am also a big believer in online privacy and anonymity, and in exercising security best practices always, against threats both real and imagined.
-As the name of my site implies, I think there is no such thing as *too paranoid* when it comes to designing secure systems or living a secure and private life.
+As the name of my site implies, I think there is no such thing as *too much paranoia* when it comes to designing secure systems or living a secure and private life.

 # Currently